pierregermain/MyDrupal/d8/hello_world/Readme.md

 ## Links

-There are two main aspects when talking about link building in Drupal the *URL* and the actual *link tag* itself.
+There are two main aspects when talking about link building in Drupal:
+ - the *URL* and
+ - the actual *link tag* itself.

 So, creating a link involves a two-step process that deals with these two, but can also be shortened into a single call via some helper methods.

 ### The Url